huonglt/transformJSWithAST/README.md

 A feature is toggled on under development and testing environments, but toggled off under production environment.
 When the team completes building a feature, could be 1 week or a few sprints, and ready to be shipped, it will be toggled on on all environments.

-This tool is easy to use, and fast to run.
+This tool is easy to use, just a single command line, and fast to run.
 Besides it helps my team to avoid tedious, repetitive, and error prone tasks.

 By reading the syntax tree AST of the source files, I can make code changes precisely where it is required.